Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/README.md

 #### **Model 2**
 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/9be15a5355f48ee990d4329febc2dbab26fec7ef/les%20images/image%204.png)
 ####**Analysis**
-This model showed improved performance in identifying churn, with recall for True rising from 0.09 in the baseline to 0.64  and a really higher F1-score.
+This model showed improved performance in identifying churn.
+There are much more true positive and less False negative wich means that we predicted as churn a lot of customers that actually churn.
 #### **Model 3**
 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/23b5e9a9e5b655ddcff4690a9b2b51714f682453/Model%203.png)
 #### **Analysis**
-this model performs better in precision for both True and False and the f1-score has come from 0.37 to 0.44."
+this model performs better  than the previous ones with higher rate of true negative and higher rate of true positive.

 #### **Model 4**
 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/4df43d43624a7d1525de6e569700cc10506faac2/les%20images/Image%205.png)
 #### **Analysis**
 this model perform great overall whether it's precision or recall. it is also likely to perfom well on unseen data. with an AUC of 0.93 it's the best of all  the models which is why we will keep it.
+Below is it's graph in comparaison with the other.
 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/4df43d43624a7d1525de6e569700cc10506faac2/les%20images/Image%206.png)
 ## Major questions